hummingbot/hummingbot-site/docs/blog/posts/2023-11-my-bot-battle-experience/index.md

   - Botcamp
 ---

-# Retrspective on the October 2023 Bot Battle
+# Retrospective on the October 2023 Bot Battle

 ![cover](cover.webp)